ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 #### Apache Virtual Host

 To set the Apache Virtual Host, override `.ddev/apache/apache-site.conf` with Ibexa DXP's config.
-You can do it manually or using a script.
+You can do it manually or by using a script.

 ##### Manual